-When the holidays wrap up and the New Year rolls in, many people begin planning for their next vacation, but you don’t have to wait until summer… There are so many great places to travel if you need a bit of R&R after the holidays, so I put together this list of winter vacation ideas from a few of my favorite places catering to adventurous and outdoor loving travelers.
+When the holidays wrap up and the New Year rolls in, many people begin planning for their next vacation, but you don’t have to wait until summer… There are so many great places to travel if you need a bit of R&R after the holidays, so I put together this list of winter vacation ideas from a few of my favorite places catering to adventurous and outdoor-loving travelers.

-These winter vacation destinations focus on areas that are easily accessible to travelers in North America, aren’t super expensive, and while they focus on places to escape the cold and dreary winter weather for a bit of sun, I’ve also thrown in a few awesome cold weather winter destinations that should be on your list.
+These winter vacation destinations focus on areas that are easily accessible to travelers in North America, aren’t super expensive, and while they focus on places to escape the cold and dreary winter weather for a bit of sun, I’ve also thrown in a few awesome cold winter vacations that should be on your list.